 - What, if any, outreach did the company do in 2017?
 In 2018?

-- What are a few of the brand’s key values?
-How can it enact those values in its day-to-day operations?
+- What are some of the brand’s key values?
+How does this enact those values in its daily operations?

-It doesn’t take long to figure out the answers to these questions, and after I do, I use them to notify my positions as much as comfort or price.
-In my experience, the best mattress manufacturers are those which not only wish to be the best but truly want to do right by the sleepers who rest in their beds night after night.
+It doesn’t take long to figure out the answers to those questions, and after I do, I use them to inform my positions as much as comfort or price.
+In my experience, the best mattress manufacturers are those that not only wish to be the best but truly want to do right by the sleepers who rest on their beds night after night.

-If you’re in search of the best mattress, there are a few other questions you may want answered also.
+If you’re in search of the best mattress, there are a couple of other questions that you may want answered also.

 WHAT SHOULD I LOOK FOR IN A MATTRESS?

-To find their very best mattress, most purchasers will consider cost, firmness, adjustability, and sleep style before purchasing.
-You might want to consult your physician first if you experience any sort of pain after sleeping.
+To find their very best mattress, most buyers will consider cost, firmness, adjustability, and sleep style before purchasing.
+You may want to check with your physician first if you experience any sort of pain after sleeping.
 This will allow you to choose the best mattress for you.

 HOW OFTEN DO YOU NEED A NEW MATTRESS?

 How long is a mattress supposed to last?
-Regardless of what kind of mattress you buy, most should be replaced every ten years for a great night’s rest and optimum relaxation.
-Even in case you find your dream mattress, you will want to consider a replacement in 10 years.
-Best Mattress For Firmness
+No matter what sort of mattress you purchase, most should be replaced every ten years for a good night’s rest and optimal comfort.
+Even in case you locate your dream mattress, you will want to think about a replacement in 10 years.